Malay Kumar Lahiri

-Lieutenant General Malay Kumar Lahiri, PVSM (also Moloy Lahiri and fondly called Mike Lahiri in Army circles; 20 September 1934 – 16 February 1996) was an Indian Army General Officer and former Indian association football player.
-He was part of the Indian teams that competed in the Asia Cup, 1959 Merdeka Tournament, 1959 pre Olympic tournament, and 1960 Summer Olympics.
+Lieutenant General Malay Kumar Lahiri, PVSM (also Moloy Lahiri and fondly called Mike Lahiri in Army circles; (20 September 1934 – 16 February 1996) was an Indian Army General Officer and former Indian association football player.
+He was part of the Indian teams that competed in the Asia Cup, 1959 Merdeka Tournament in Kuala Lumpur, 1959 pre Olympic tournament in Kabul, and was the first reserve for the 1960 Summer Olympics in Rome.

 Childhood and early life

-Malay Lahiri was born in Mymensingh (now in Bangladesh), the fourth child of Ashwini Kumar Lahiri and Narmada Lahiri.
+Malay Lahiri was born in Usthi village, Mymensingh district (now in Bangladesh), the fourth child of Ashwini Kumar Lahiri and Narmada Lahiri.
 Ashwini Lahiri was the Principal of Ananda Mohan College, Mymensingh and stayed on after partition before moving to Calcutta, West Bengal after his children had already moved.
 Malay Lahiri's early schooling was in Mymensingh after which he followed his elder brother to Calcutta.
 His immediate elder sibling was in the NDA and Malay followed him there and became a Gentleman Cadet in what was then called the Joint Services Wing.
-Incidentally, his youngest brother became a doctor and joined the Army Medical Corps (AMC) and retired as a Lieutenant General also, as Director General Armed Forces Medical Services, with both brothers being serving Lieutenant Generals at the same time.
+Incidentally, his youngest brother became a doctor and joined the Army Medical Corps (AMC) and retired as a Lieutenant General also, as Director General Medical Services, with both brothers serving as Lieutenant Generals at the same time.

 Army career

 Lahiri was an officer in the Indian Army and played for Gorkha Brigade and Services in the Durand Tournament and Santosh Trophy.

-He was commissioned to the Third Battalion of the 3 Gorkha Rifles on 4 December 1954 and was awarded the Silver Medal.
+He was commissioned to the Third Battalion of the 3 Gorkha Rifles on 4 December 1954 and was awarded the silver medal.
 The Gold Medal in his Course was awarded to GC Bipin Chandra Joshi, later Chief of Army Staff.
-This 14th Course was a very distinguished one with a lot of officers going on to the rank of Lieutenant General.
+This 14th Course was a distinguished one with quite a few officers going on to the rank of Lieutenant General.